Tin and Zamak

 - Silicone condensation HT 60 (Hard) €33,95 Silicone condensation HT 60 are highly filled and may be used to make molds for the casting of high temperature compounds such as tin and lead.

-- HTV silicone Drives Blue €424,00 HTV silicone Drives Blue are well suited for the direct pendulum casting pewter figures.
+- HTV silicone Drives Blue €424,00 HTV silicone Disks Blue are well suited for centrifugal casting of pewter.

 - Always the best price guarantee...